People who regret genital cutting

-First-person accounts from mothers and fathers
+First-person accounts from

 "It was [in May 1989] that, as a nursing student, I first witnessed a circumcision.
 I will go to my grave hearing the screams of that tormented baby in my ears.
 As I watched in disbelief, I began to cry.
 The doctor looked up at me and said, 'There is no medical reason for doing this.'

 "Within a year, I'd done enough research to know that the doctor was right, and I began telling everyone what I had learned only to realize that I was talking about 'down there' to people who didn't want to admit they had a 'down there' much less hear about the harm and horror of circumcision.

 "As a nurse, I told parents what I wished someone had told me before my sons were circumcised.
 I thought every parent had a right and an obligation to be fully informed.
 I was told to keep my mouth shut.
 So, I made a video of a circumcision for parents.
 I was told it was too much for parents to see.
 I said, 'Perhaps, then, it's too much for a baby to endure!'
 The video was censored, and, in 1985, I got the ultimate censorship I was fired.